 Air-source vs. Ground-source Heat Pumps

-Most heat pumps are air-source units, which means that they absorb heat from and release it into the air as we’ve just described.
+Most heat pumps are air-source units.
+These air-source units absorb heat and release it into the air as we’ve just described.
 However, there are also ground-source, or geothermal, heat pumps that work using the natural heat energy from the earth.
-These work in basically the same way as an air-source heat pump.
-When cooling, the refrigerant transfers heat from inside and disperses it into the colder ground.
-When heating, heat is transferred from the ground and used to warm the air inside.

 The Benefits of Opting for a Heat Pump

 The biggest benefit of opting for a heat pump over any other type of heating is energy savings.
-Heat pumps are typically at least two or even three times more energy efficient than gas furnaces, electric furnaces, baseboard heaters, etc. The only other heating option that even comes close to comparing is a ductless mini-split as this type of unit is basically just a smaller self-contained version of a heat pump.
+Heat pumps are typically at least two or even three times more energy efficient than gas furnaces, electric furnaces, baseboard heaters, etc. The only other heating option that even comes close to comparing is a ductless mini-split.
+Even then, it’s only because this type of unit is a smaller self-contained version of a heat pump.

-Heat pumps function the best when the temperatures are fairly mild and above freezing.
+Heat pumps function best when the temperatures are fairly mild and above freezing.
 This is why they are such an excellent heating option for places like California that rarely experience extremely cold weather.
-In higher elevation areas that experience colder temperatures, there may be some days when you will need another supplementary heat source like an electric space heater or baseboard heating to keep your home from getting too cold.
-Nonetheless, you still won’t need to run these nearly as often since the heat pump will continue to provide at least some warmth.